Effects of climate change on the water cycle

-Causes
+Overview

-Global warming leads to changes in the global water cycle.
+Heating of the Earth leads to more energy cycling within its climate system, causing changes to the global water cycle.
 These include first and foremost an increased water vapor pressure in the atmosphere.
 This causes changes in precipitation patterns with regards to frequency and intensity, as well as changes in groundwater and soil moisture.
 Taken together, these changes are often referred to as an "intensification and acceleration" of the water cycle.
-Key processes that will also be affected are droughts and floods, tropical cyclones, glaciers and snow cover and extreme weather events.
+Key processes that will also be affected are droughts and floods, tropical cyclones, glacier retreat, snow cover, ice jam floods and extreme weather events.

-The increased amount of greenhouse gases in the atmosphere leads to a warmer atmosphere.
-The saturation vapor pressure of air increases with temperature, which means that warmer air can contain more water vapor.
-Because the air can contain more moisture, the evaporation is enhanced.
-As a consequence, the increased amount of water in the atmosphere leads to more intense rainfall.
+The increasing amount of greenhouse gases in the atmosphere leads to extra heating of the lower atmosphere, also known as the troposphere.
+The saturation vapor pressure of air rises along with its temperature, which means that warmer air can contain more water vapor.
+Transfers of heat to land, ocean and ice surfaces additionally promote more evaporation.
+The greater amount of water in the troposphere then increases the chances for more intense rainfall events.

 This relation between temperature and saturation vapor pressure is described in the Clausius–Clapeyron equation, which states that saturation pressure will increase by 7% when temperature rises by 1 °C. This is visible in measurements of the tropospheric water vapor, which are provided by satellites, radiosondes and surface stations.
-The IPCC AR5 concludes that tropospheric water vapor has increased by 3.5% the recent 40 years, which is consistent with the observed temperature increase of 0.5 °C.
+The IPCC AR5 concludes that tropospheric water vapor has increased by 3.5% over the last 40 years, which is consistent with the observed temperature increase of 0.5 °C.

+The human influence on the water cycle can be observed by analyzing the ocean's surface salinity and the "precipitation minus evaporation (P–E)" patterns over the ocean.
+Both are elevated.
+Research published in 2012 based on surface ocean salinity over the period 1950 to 2000 confirm this projection of an intensified global water cycle with salty areas becoming more saline and fresher areas becoming more fresh over the period.
+IPCC indicates there is high confidence that heavy precipitation events associated with both tropical and extratropical cyclones, and atmospheric moisture transport and heavy precipitation events will intensify.